wsamuelsson/atg-interview/README.md

  ### $python3 output_winner_stats.py
- Output a dataframe containing the three most recent games, with the top three horses with name and V-odds, favorite's final position, and if they won or not (1 indicates a win, 0 everything else).
+ Output a dataframe containing the three most recent games, with the top three horses with name and V-odds, favorite's final position, and if they won or not (1 indicates a win, 0 everything else), for each game type.

  We also output win-%, median finishing position, and mean finishing position for the favourite across all different game types.

+ If a horse, mostly relevant for the favorite horse in our case, is disqualified, we give this horse a None placement (which becomes  NaN in pandas) so this does not count towards its median or mean finishing position, it just effects its % of wins.

+Also, I did not find the results (finishing position etc) in the product endpoint but in the game end point.

 ### $python3 output_winner_stats.py --test=true
 A simple sanity check to see that we are computing the correct statistics.